lisaalaz/papers/papers/ViperGPT_Visual_Inference_via_Python_Execution_for_Reasoning.md

   - Architecture

     - They specify an API containing methods that call existing pretrained models to compute their outputs.
-For examples, they use the MiDaS model for computing the depth in an image.
+For example, they use the MiDaS model for computing the depth in an image.
 For queries that require an external KB, they have a dedicated method that queries the GPT-3 text model to return the text response to a given query.
     - They use the code LLM GPT-3 Codex to instantiate the program generator $\pi$ (no fine tuning required).
 They feed to it a prompt containing the query and the API specification, omitting the full implementation of each function and only including the function signatures and docstrings.
 This model outputs a Python function definition given as a string.
     - They then compile and execute the output string from the previous step (that is, the program $z$).
 This takes the input image or video $x$ and outputs the result $r$ which answers the query $q$.
 The execution of $z$ is a simple Python call, and it can leverage not just the given API functions but also any inbuilt function, common Python modules such as math or datetime, and Python control structures.